rahulunair/xpu_setup/base/Readme.md

 ```
 🔝 Upgrade OS kernel to latest 5.15 LTS.

-11. 🛠️ Upgrade Usermod Drivers
+11. 🔨 Upgrade Usermod Drivers

 ```bash
 sudo ./11_gpu_kernel_drivers_upgrade.sh
 ```

-🔨 Add and upgrade any missing usermod drivers for GPU.
+🎬 Upgrade kernel drivers to latest available version from Intel GPU repos.

 12. 🛠️ Upgrade Usermod Drivers

 ```bash
 sudo ./12_usermod_driver_upgrade.sh
 ```
-🔨 Add and upgrade any missing usermod drivers for GPU.
+🛠️  Add and upgrade any missing usermod drivers for GPU.

 "🎉 Congratulations! 🎉 Your system is now fully equipped with the latest supported kernel and drivers.
 Time to dive in and start creating.
 Happy Hacking! 💻🚀"